Summer 1964-65

 917 crash-lands on new skiway in front of dome (1/28), no injuries and most cargo is salvaged, aircraft a total loss.

-This view of the crash scene was taken the day afterward by Ralph Lewis, who was on the first flight into Pole after the accident.
-Here are more pictures including another view of the wreckage a year later with more info.
+The full story...this view of the crash scene was taken the day afterward by Ralph Lewis, who was on the first flight into Pole after the accident.
+Here are more pictures including the story of this aircraft up until it got buried in 2006.
 For many more photos and the crash story, jump directly to Joe Hawkins' 917 page...

 Experimental Rodriguez well constructed under NCEL direction; placed in service after successful production of 1000 gallons per day (the concept had been developed by Army engineer Raul Rodriguez at Camp Century, Greenland in 1960-61).